odea-project/qAlgorithms/report/report.md

 implementations.
 The alternative approach chosen here avoids incorrect results and was verified under different edge cases.

-Expansion of the program gives access to many optional tests for bin quality, which enable a sophisticated pre-selection of bins before the peak fitting algorithm begins work.
+A significant expansion of the program gives access to many optional tests for bin quality, which enable a sophisticated pre-selection of bins before the peak fitting algorithm begins work.
 For example, only those bins which do not contain duplicate scans, are well-separated from the dataset and do not have points outside of 2 sigma